kayroye/kayroye/README.md

 The main project I've been working on is:

 - **Crux**: A project aimed at assisting students in organizing their academic schedules efficiently and finding relevant courses to take in university.
 [GitHub Repository](https://github.com/kayroye/Crux-Planner)

+Recently I've been maintaining:

+- **Linktree**: A simple SPA built with Next.js and React.js to display links to my social media accounts (and anything else related to myself in the future).
+- **Portfolio & Blog**: My own site where I discuss the work I've done and am currently doing.
+Check it out to find out more about me!

 ## Contributions